 - Cerro Arequita: Hike the rolling hills of Minas through the enchanting Ombú forest.

-- Quebrada de Los Cuervos: Go on a hike in the hopes of spotting Uruguay’s incredible bird and wildlife.
+- Quebrada de Los Cuervos: Go on a hike in the hopes of spotting Uruguay’s incredible birds and wildlife.

 - Hot Springs: After a long day of exploring, soak in one of the many natural hot springs.
 The most popular resorts to do so are Dayman, Arapey, and Salto Grande.

 Chile is not only one of the safest South American countries, but it’s also one of the safest countries in the world.
 Up until recently, it had a BETTER GPI rating than Uruguay which took a huge knock due to violent protests in 2019.
 The country still has an impressive rating of 45.
 And with phenomenal, diverse scenery it attracts adventurers and nature lovers from all over the world.

 The biggest worry for travelers is getting lost while hiking the dramatic landscapes…and the occasional earthquake.
 The country is a hot spot for earthquakes and there’s a big chance you’ll feel a slight rumble on your travels.
 Earthquakes of very high magnitude are not very common though.